memgraph/docs/docs/how-to-guides/set-up-triggers.md

     edge: mgp.Edge
 )
 ```
-Memgraph Python API is defined by `mgp.py` script an in it you can find all supported types such as `mgp.Edge`, `mgp.Vertex` etc. If you what to explore the API further, feel free to check the reference guide on [Python API](https://memgraph.com/docs/memgraph/reference-guide/query-modules/api/python-api).
+Memgraph Python API is defined by `mgp.py` script, and in it, you can find all supported types such as `mgp.Edge`, `mgp.Vertex` etc. If you what to explore the API further, feel free to check the reference guide on [Python API](https://memgraph.com/docs/memgraph/reference-guide/query-modules/api/python-api).

 ## How to create a trigger for dynamic algorithms?